SebValentine/diablo-like-landing-page/README.md

 # diablo_like_landing_page
-Don't as, it just clicked
+Don't ask, it just clicked